Quran, Culture And Civilization

 Authors

-1 MSc Health Service management, school of Health, Mashhad University of Medical Sciences, Mashhad, Iran
+1 MSc Health Service Management, School of Health, Mashhad University of Medical Sciences, Mashhad, Iran.

-3 Bachelor of Theology, Faculty of Literature, University of Isfahan, Isfahan, Iran
+3 Bachelor of Theology, Faculty of Literature, University of Isfahan, Isfahan, Iran.

 Abstract

-The concept of *Neshat* (vitality/joy) has inner, behavioral, and social dimensions and is associated with concepts such as satisfaction, hope, smiling, and mental and social well-being.
-From a Quranic perspective, *Neshat* is an inner state of happiness, heartfelt assurance, and spiritual contentment that arises from a connection with God, faith, gratitude for blessings, righteous deeds, and hope in divine reward.
-This study aimed to explain the concept of *Neshat* based on a content analysis of related themes in the verses of the Holy Quran.
-The research method employed was content analysis.
-Data collection tools were listed, and Quranic software was used to extract relevant verses.
-The analysis revealed that the causes or contexts of *Neshat* are significant and can have both positive and negative aspects.
-Broadly, *Neshat* can be categorized into two types: *praiseworthy* (*mamdūḥ*) and *blameworthy* (*madhmūm*).
-Praiseworthy *Neshat* (commended in the Quran) includes *faith-based and divine joy*, linked to monotheistic values, spirituality, gratitude, and piety, ultimately leading to divine satisfaction and eternal bliss in the hereafter.
-Blameworthy *Neshat* (condemned in the Quran) includes *non-faith-based joy*, associated with worldly wealth, material pursuits, and illicit pleasures, ultimately leading to downfall and divine punishment in the hereafter.
+Cheerfulness (Nashāṭ) is a concept that has internal, behavioral, and social dimensions and is associated with notions such as satisfaction, hope, smiling, and mental and social health.
+In the Qurʾānic perspective, cheerfulness is a state of inner happiness, heartfeltsureness, and spiritual contentment arising from connection with God, faith, gratitude for blessings, righteous deeds, and hope for divine reward.
+This research aims to explain the concept of cheerfulness based on a content analysis of related concepts in the verses of the Holy Qurʾān.
+The research method is qualitative content analysis with an inductive approach.
+For this purpose, a list was used as the data collection tool, and Qurʾānic software was employed to prepare and extract the relevant verses.
+The analysis and examination of the findings indicate that the cause or context of cheerfulness is significant and has positive or negative aspects.
+In general, cheerfulness can be divided into two categories: praiseworthy cheerfulness and blameworthy cheerfulness.
+The most important results of the research are that: praiseworthy and desirable cheerfulness from the perspective of the Holy Qurʾān includes faith-based and divine cheerfulness, which is connected to monotheistic values, spirituality, gratitude, and piety, and in the Hereafter leads to divine satisfaction and otherworldly felicity; whereas blameworthy and reprehensible cheerfulness from the perspective of the Holy Qurʾān includes non-faith-based cheerfulness, which is associated with factors such as worldly wealth and property and illegitimate pleasures, and in the Hereafter leads to fall and divine punishment.

 Keywords